 Now, this might be a lot to digest at once, so let’s explore it a bit.
 Firstly, what does it even mean for something to be stationary?

 The answer to this is actually very simple and you might even know it from basic high school math.
-A stationary point for a function is simply a point at which the tangent line is vertical (i.e. the derivative at this point is zero):
+A stationary point for a function is simply a point at which the tangent line is horizontal (i.e. the derivative at this point is zero):

 Now, the same idea of stationary points applies to the action as well, but with a little more math involved (since the action is actually a functional, not just a function; the details of this are not important).